Asiana Airlines: Cabins

 Asiana Airlines offers five classes of service – First Suite Class, First Class, Business Smartium Class, Business Class, and Travel (economy) Class.
 Seat configurations and in-flight entertainment systems vary by the type of aircraft and its operating routes.

 First Suite class is offered on A380-800, which is serviced on routes to Los Angeles, New York City, Sydney, and Frankfurt.
-Old First Class is available on Boeing 747-400s.
 Both First Suite and old First Class were available on Boeing 777s but were later removed in favor of a two-class configuration.
 Passengers in these classes are offered pyjamas, souvenirs, and "amenity kits" containing items such as skin creams, toothpaste, eye shades, and earplugs.
 A passenger can pre-order in-flight meals 48 hours before departure.
 First-class seats are equipped with personal AVOD systems.

 Besides those routes, most of Asiana's international flights offer two types of classes – business smartium class or business class as the highest class and travel class, without first class.
 Some of the short-length international flights and charter flights are operated on a mono-class basis, as well as all of the airline's domestic flights.
-Business Smartium Class is installed on Boeing 777-200ER, and Business Class is installed on Boeing 767 and A330, but some of the A330 are equipped with newly furbished cocoon seats.
+Business Smartium Class is installed on Boeing 777-200ER, and Business Class is installed on A330, but some of the A330 are equipped with newly furbished cocoon seats.
 Most of Asiana's Travel class seats also have television or video systems.
 AVODs are installed on many of the aircraft and business class is fully equipped with new AVODs.
 In-flight entertainment systems are not offered on domestic routes, which consist of flights of an hour or less.

+In-flight meals

+Asiana offers complimentary meals to both economy and business class passengers on most international flights.
+Meals consist of both Korean dishes like Bibimbap and western dishes like Pasta.